 Are you going to schedule in follow-up sessions?
 Will you run the same session again to compare and contrast progress?
 Making a plan is the first step in ensuring students are getting the full benefit of receiving detailed feedback.

 Reflect on your feedback skills

-Feedback can’t be perfect all of the time, so taking time to reflect on how well your feedback is being received and how you can improve is an extremely valuable exercise.
+Taking time to reflect on how well your feedback is being received and how you can improve is an extremely valuable exercise.

 Video can be used in this situation too.
 Using the same process of filming a face-to-face feedback session, allows for effective self-reflection as well as the opportunity to share feedback techniques and receive feedback from colleagues.